 Net Worth Calculator

 Your net worth is just the sum of all your assets minus all your liabilities.
-Your aim should be to increase this net worth.
+Your aim should be to increase your worth.
 Let me break down the components for you.

 Investment assets include all of your stocks, bonds, retirement assets, real estate investments, rentals, etc. Stocks and bonds may be liquid but if you need to convert them into cash, there is a chance that you may have to sell them at a loss.
 If you have an interest in a non-public firm, be sure to include an illiquidity discount in valuing it.